 Working remotely has become far more mainstream in the last few years

-With the COVID-19 pandemic in full flow the numbers of people working remotely has mushroomed.
-The pandemic has demonstrated to many employers that remote work is not only viable but offers the opportunity to make significant costs savings while also increasing staff satisfaction and retention.
-With a surge in unemployment looking inevitable, it’s important that employees know how to seek out every possibility for potential work.
+When the COVID-19 pandemic was in full flow the numbers of people working remotely mushroomed.
+The pandemic demonstrated to many employers that remote work is not only viable but offers the opportunity to make significant costs savings while also increasing staff satisfaction and retention.
+Surveys are now indicating that many employees are seeing the ability to work remotely a very strong factor in whether to accept a job offer.
 As long as you have saleable skills, it isn’t difficult to find a good remote job and earn a decent living as a remote worker.

 So how do you find a remote job?